hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ```

 When partition writing to the stick, use the flash command set.
-(Do not write with the `dd` command because ecc is enabled)
+(Do not write with the `dd` command because ECC is enabled).
 ```
 # flash_eraseall /dev/mtdX
 # flashcp -v targetfile /dev/mtdX
 ```

 ## Setting management IP
-If want to change the management IP, set with the `misc` binary and the `admin_ip set 192.168.1.1"` command.
+To change the management IP, set it with the `misc` CLI option and the `admin_ip set <ip>` command.
 For example, if the management IP is like `192.168.1.1`:
 ```
 #ONT/system/misc> admin_ip set 192.168.1.1
 ```

-If want to change the management IP NetMask, set with the `misc` binary and the `admin_mask set 255.255.255.0"` command.
+To change the management IP netmask, set it with the `misc` CLI option and the `admin_mask set <netmask>` command.
-For example, if the management IP Mask is like `255.255.255.0`:
+For example, if the management IP mask is like `255.255.255.0`:
 ```
 #ONT/system/misc> admin_mask set 255.255.255.0
 ```

 # Random notes

-## Bricked Stick Repair
+## Bricked stick Repair
 {% include alert.html content="This is an external file ([mtd dump](https://github.com/YuukiJapanTech/CA8271x)), so use it at your own risk!" alert="Note"  icon="svg-info" color="blue" %}

 If the stick is bricked, it can be repaired by accessing uboot from the UART.

-If Stick fails to boot, uboot will enable text input.
+If stick fails to boot, uboot will enable text input.
 ```
 ERROR: can't get kernel image!
 SATURN#
 ```

-Download Stick's mtd dump from [mtd dump.](https://github.com/YuukiJapanTech/CA8271x/tree/main/mtd)
+Download stick's mtd dump from [mtd dump.](https://github.com/YuukiJapanTech/CA8271x/tree/main/mtd)

-Enable nand with the following command:
+Enable NAND with the following command:
 ```
 SATURN# spi_nand probe 0
 SPI_NAND ID: 0x12c200